mcdemarco/the-new-kitchen-cookbook/soup/ipBrownLentil.md

 # Instant Pot Brown Lentil Soup

-There are plenty of [fancy French green lentil soup recipes](https://www.thespruceeats.com/instant-pot-lentil-soup-4782599) out there for the Instant Pot, but I was sadly out of French green lentils and only had some old brown lentils.
+There are plenty of [fancy French green lentil soup recipes](https://www.thespruceeats.com/instant-pot-lentil-soup-4782599) out there for a six quart Instant Pot, but I was sadly out of French green lentils and only had some old brown lentils.
 Even more problematically, I tend not to have carrots or celery lying around.
 Yet I soldiered on with the help of [Piping Pot Curry](https://pipingpotcurry.com/brown-lentil-soup-pressure-cooker/).

+Serves 2--4.

 ## Ingredients